mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/vacuumdb.html.md

 -a \| --all
 :   Vacuums all databases.

---ao_aux_only
-:   Runs `VACUUM` against all auxiliary tables of an append-optimized table.
-It does not run `VACUUM` against the append-optimized table.

 \[-d\] dbname \| \[--dbname=\]dbname
 :   The name of the database to vacuum.
 If this is not specified and `-a` \(or `--all`\) is not used, the database name is read from the environment variable `PGDATABASE`.
 If that is not set, the user name specified for the connection is used.